sikancil/msa/packages/plugin-stdio/README.md

 # MSA StdIO Plugin (@arifwidianto/msa-plugin-stdio)

-This plugin provides a Standard Input/Output (StdIO) transport and command-line interface (CLI) capability for the MSA (Microservice Architecture) framework.
-It uses `yargs` for command-line argument parsing and `inquirer` for interactive prompts.
+This plugin adds command-line interface (CLI) capabilities and standard I/O handling to the MSA framework.
+It combines powerful command parsing with interactive prompts, making it ideal for building CLI applications or adding command-line control to MSA services.

-This plugin allows the MSA application to:
-*   Define and handle CLI commands with arguments and options.
-*   Output messages to the console (`stdout`/`stderr`).
-*   Receive input from `stdin`, either as commands or through interactive prompts.
-*   Optionally run in an interactive mode, continuously listening for input.

 ## Features

+* Command-line argument parsing with Yargs
+* Interactive prompts and questions with Inquirer
+* Command registration with argument validation
+* Interactive shell mode with command history
+* Standard output/error stream management
+* Full console logging capabilities
+* Support for both one-off commands and interactive sessions

 *   Parses command-line arguments using `yargs`.
 *   Supports interactive prompts using `inquirer`.